icheishvili/pyoauth/README.markdown

   * Use Python's HTTP facilities to their fullest extent (for example, file uploading)

-Also, the code behind the library tries to be simple and easy to understand, while refering to the relevant sections in the OAuth specification (http://tools.ietf.org/html/rfc5849).
+The code behind the library tries to be simple and easy to understand, while refering to the relevant sections in the OAuth specification (http://tools.ietf.org/html/rfc5849).
 So, unlike other libraries, this is one that you can follow along with and learn more about OAuth from.

+Why the letter i in the name of the library?
+Because that's the letter that my name starts with.
+Also because I'm upholding the tradition of hackers not being able to name projects well.

 Twitter Example
 ---------------